InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 -   To stream from a specific **datetime**, provide the date/time string as the value of the header property `X-StreamOffsetFromDatetime`.
-The datetime string is extremely flexible and is interpreted by the **python-dateutil** package's `parse` function.
+The datetime string is extremely flexible and is interpreted by the [python-dateutil] package's `parse` function.
-    UTC is used as the reference for messages and the string will be interpreted as a UTC value if it has no timezone specification.
-For example, if you are in CEST and it is `13:33` and you want to retrieve times from 13:33 (local time) then you will need to provide a **datetime** string value that has the time set to `11:33` (the UTC time for 13:33 CEST) or specify `13:33+02:00`
+    UTC is used as the reference for messages, and the string will be interpreted as a UTC value if it has no timezone specification.
+If you are in CEST for example, and it is `13:33`, and you want to retrieve times from 13:33 (local time), then you will need to provide a string value that has the date you are interested in, ans the time set to `11:33` (the UTC time for 13:33 CEST) or specify `13:33+02:00`.

 You can only provide one type of historical reference.
 If you provide a header value for `X-StreamOffsetFromOrdinal` for example, you cannot also provide